How to Collect Photos from Wedding Guests

 - • Compressed photo quality

-- • Private accounts won't show
+- • Private accounts may not show

 - • Manual collection required